gregjewi/ClarAgua-Applet/README.md

 Note: you can enter into the influx CLI from any location in the aws instance.

 **Tip: Check out the database schema readme under the ``_database`` directory**

+## Conclusion
+So that's that.
+Thanks for reading this.
+If you are just getting started, you probably have a lot more questions.
+That's **OK**.
+Go over to [Issues](https://github.com/gregjewi/TeamNicaMobileApp/issues) and leave a question, complaint, or a comment about something not working.
+We will try to get back ASAP.

+Best,
+Greg & Megan